GuoquanPei/Origin-Tea/README.md

-# Origin-Tea: Lightweight and Generalizable Model for Tea Provenance Identification
+# Origin-Tea: A Lightweight Model for Tea Geographical Origin Recognition Based on Phenotypic Features

 > 🚧 **This repository is under preparation.
 Code and data will be released upon paper acceptance.
 Stay tuned!**